Am I eligible to file for an anti-harassment protection order?

 - legal guardian; or

-- custodian1
+- custodian.1

 If you are under the age of 18, see Can I file for a civil anti-harassment order if I am a minor?

-You may also file on behalf of a “vulnerable adult” who is the victim of unlawful harassment if you are what the law considers to be an “interested person.”3 A vulnerable adult is defined as someone who:
+You may also file on behalf of a “vulnerable adult” who is the victim of unlawful harassment if you are what the law considers to be an “interested person.”1 You may also file on behalf of any other adult if you can demonstrate that:

 - you are interested in the adult’s well-being;